 Environmental Peacebuilding Training Manual

-Conserving nature requires engagement with the local communities who depend on it — but conflicts can arise over competing stakeholders and priorities.
-If carried out with care, however, conservation efforts can actually encourage collaboration.
+Conserving nature requires engagement with the local communities who depend on it — but conflicts can arise between stakeholders over values, priorities and other factors.
+If carried out with care, however, conservation efforts can encourage collaboration, transform relationships and support peace.

-This manual is designed to build the capacity of Conservation International's staff — and other conservation practitioners and organizations — to better respond to conflicts arising from conservation initiatives and to capitalize on opportunities to support peacebuilding in local communities.
+This manual is designed to build the capacity of Conservation International's staff — and other conservation practitioners and organizations — to better understand and respond to conflicts that can arise from or have impacts on conservation initiatives, and to capitalize on opportunities to support peacebuilding in local communities.

 From the blog